- UCAS course code

 Overview.
 Gross organization of the nervous system.
 Cellular organization of the nervous system.
 The cytosol, extracellular fluids, membranes.
 The proteins - ion channels, pumps and transporters.
 Diffusion, permeability, electricity.
 Origin of resting membrane potentials.
 The action potential.
 Transmission and saltatory conduction.
 Electrical synapses.
 Chemical transmission.
 Electrophysiological techniques such as patch clamping.
 New research techniques such as fluorescent voltage sensors and optogenetics.
 An introduction to sensory biology, including how the eye functions.
 A model synapse - the neuromuscular junction.

 Gross organization of musculature.
 Cellular structure of muscle.
 Excitation-contraction coupling in muscle cells.
 Excitable cells in plants and microbes

 Simple nervous systems: invertebrate learning.
 Vertebrate nervous systems: learning.

 - Problem solving

 - Part of unit includes ePBL exercises that count for 10% of the total mark - these are problem solving questions online.

-90% awarded for a one hour examination which will consist of 30 MCQs and five short note questions, in the semester 2 examination period, and 10% awarded for online summative MCQ-based assessments.
+90% awarded for a one hour examination which will consist of 30 MCQs and a series of short note questions, in the semester 2 examination period, and 10% awarded for online summative MCQ-based assessments.